 The bank should mail you a check for the remaining balance in your account.
 Your notice letter about the account closing should tell you when to expect your check — usually within ten days.
 How to get money from a closed bank account is a matter of cooperating with the bank who will be looking to get your money back to you.

 If it doesn’t state a time frame, or if your money doesn’t arrive on time, call the bank to follow up.
 You may need to call several times to get a good answer.
 When a bank closes your account, it isn’t trying to impress you with great customer service.
 Sending out your check isn’t a high priority.
 Be persistent, and you’re more likely to get that check quickly.

 What Happens Next?

-Banks block your account first and notify you afterwards.
+Banks block your account first and notify you afterward.
 That means you’ll probably find out that your account is frozen or closed at the worst possible time — when you’re trying to make a purchase or when a check bounces.
 Try not to panic.
 Most of the time, this is a temporary inconvenience that you can straighten out pretty easily.